End of Program/Employment Options

 - Submit a completed J-1 Scholar Transfer Out Request Form to ISSS.
 Before emailing the completed form to Emory ISSS, the scholar must have:

-- Section B completed and signed by their new international scholar advisor (at the transfer-in non-Emory institution) and
+- Section B completed and signed by their new international scholar advisor (at the transfer-in non-Emory institution); and

 - Section C completed and signed by their current Emory supervisor/department chair

-An ISSS advisor will review the request to make sure the transfer supports the scholar's original exchange visitor program objective and to certify that the scholar has maintained their J-1 status.
+An ISSS advisor will review the request to make sure the transfer supports the scholar's original exchange visitor program objectives and to certify that the scholar has maintained their J-1 status.
 Once the transfer is approved, ISSS will work with the new institution to set the official transfer-out date in SEVIS.

 Termination